husarion/panther_ros/panther_hardware_interfaces/README.md

 > `max_write_pdo_cmds_errors_count`, `max_read_pdo_motor_states_errors_count`, `max_read_pdo_driver_state_errors_count`, `sdo_operation_timeout`, `pdo_motor_states_timeout_ms` and `pdo_driver_state_timeout_ms` are safety-critical parameters, they should be changed only in very specific cases, be sure that you know how they work and be really cautious when changing them.

 ### PantherImuSensor

-This package doesn't contain any standalone nodes - `PantherImuSensor` is a plugin loaded by the resource manager.
-To use this hardware interface you have to add it to your URDF (you can check how to do it in [panther_description](https://github.com/husarion/panther_ros/tree/ros2/panther_description/)) and add an `imu_sensor_broadcaster` controller (example configuration provided in [panther_controller](https://github.com/husarion/panther_ros/tree/ros2/panther_controller/) package).

 #### Parameters